teresaibarra/texts/docs/index.md

 ## Sentiment Analysis

-"Sentiment analysis is a natural language processing (NLP) technique used to determine whether data is positive, negative or neutral."
-This was run on every text message exchanged during our relationship.
-The compound score (sum of the negative and positive score) is shown below.
+Sentiment analysis is the process of computationally identifying and categorizing the emotions expressed in a piece of text as positive, negative, or neutral.
+[NLTK's VADER tools](https://www.nltk.org/_modules/nltk/sentiment/vader.html) were run on every message that contained text.
+The following graphs represent the [compound score](https://github.com/cjhutto/vaderSentiment?tab=readme-ov-file#about-the-scoring) over time.

 <div class="grid grid-cols-1">
   <div class="card">